-Types of Image Annotations for Drone Training
+Types of Image Annotations to Target Object in Drone Training

 - 2D Bounding Boxes

 Bounding boxes are rectangles drawn over objects of interest in an image.
-2D bounding box annotation can be used to train your computer vision algorithms to recognize, track, and avoid objects during flight.
+2D bounding box annotation can be used to train your computer vision segmentation algorithms to recognize, track, and avoid objects during flight.

 2. 3D Cuboids